Go trout fishing

 How do I claim a prize?

-Fish caught in the Promotion must be kept with tag intact for verification.
+Tagged trout caught during the Promotion must be kept with tag intact for verification.
 Contact the Inland Fisheries Service on 1300 463 474 between 9 am and 5 pm Monday to Friday, or email infish@ifs.tas.gov.au, and provide your name, contact details, tag number, waterway, location the fish was caught and overall length.

 Do I have to keep my fish to claim a prize?